 1. What is a submission on enforcement matters?

-1.1 A "submission on enforcement matters" ("submission") is a documented assertion that a Party to the North American Agreement on Environmental Cooperation ("Agreement") is failing to effectively enforce its environmental law.
-The relevant Articles of the Agreement are annexed to these guidelines.
+1.1 A "submission on enforcement matters" ("submission") is a documented assertion that a Party to the Agreement is failing to effectively enforce its environmental law.

 2. Who can make submissions on enforcement matters?